 You can prepare a large batch and store it in the refrigerator for a few days.
 Remember to store it in a glass container like a mason jar overfilled, so there are no air pockets.

 You’ll have to pre-cut ingredients so that it fits in a chute measuring 2.25” x 1.25”, and based on experience that means cutting cucumber vertically into fours and cutting an apple into eights.

 For fibrous greens like celery, you’ll need to chop them into small 1/8” to 1/4” to prevent clogging.

-If you’re not juicing too much celery you could get away cutting them into larger inch to two inch pieces.
+If you’re not juicing too much celery, you could get away cutting them into a larger inch to two-inch chunks.

 How much juice can it extract?

-In terms of volume, it won’t be able to match horizontal slow juicers when juicing leafy greens as it’ll will produce 25% less on average but for a mix of leafy greens, hard and soft vegetables and fruit, this will hold its own against the best juicers out there in the market.
+In terms of volume, it won’t be able to match horizontal slow juicers when juicing leafy greens as it’ll produce 25% less on average, but for a mix of leafy greens, hard and soft vegetables, and fruit, this will hold its own against the best juicers out there in the market.

-Though the Omega NC800 yield more juice, it was much thicker and pulp was harder to strain off compared to the VRT plus juice from the VRT tasted better.
+Even if the Omega NC800 yields more juice, it contains more pulp than the VRT and the juice from the VRT tastes better.

 Comparing the Hurom HH series and the Omega VRT400 when juicing carrots